“The goal of our team is to protect and pursue the rights of our clients.”

 Anastase is a Partner and Leader of the Personal Injury Group at Watson Goepel LLP.
-With over 25 years of experience in the area of personal injury law, he has acted for thousands of injured parties at all levels of court in British Columbia.
-Anastase has a deep understanding of BC’s complex medical legal system, and has comprehensive trial experience.
+He has over 30 years of litigation experience in the area of insurance coverage and personal injury law.
+He has acted for thousands of clients at all levels of court in British Columbia and has comprehensive trial experience.

 LLB, University of British Columbia, 1990